raamana/mrivis/docs/paper.md

 # Summary

 Neuroscience research routinely demands a variety of visualization tasks, ranging from a simple 2D image to custom-built composite stacks.
-While different laboratories attend to this need differently, among which the majority of users tend to use what's already available even if its not ideal.
-While few laboraries, when resources and skills permit, engage in in-house software development to temporarily solve it, they are not often either open source at all, or made with the intent to be distributed widely and to be reliable.
-We aim to address this need with fully-open-source and pure-python implementaion.
+Different academic laboratories attend to this need differently, from being users of existing solutions to being developers of new software.
+The majority of them tend to be mostly users of what's already available, even though the current solutions are suboptimal or inefficient for the task at their hand.
+Some laboraries, when resources and skills permit, engage in in-house software development to try solve their problem.
+The resulting sofware are often either not open source at all, nor made with the intent to be reliable or distributed widely.
+We aim to address this need with a fully-open-source and pure-python visualization library.

-mrivis provides easy ways to perform non-trivial medical image visualization tasks, such as visual comparison of sptial alignment of neuroimaging data.
-In addition, we provide a base development kit containing carefully-deisgned python classes to traverse through 3D neuroimaging data (`SlicePicker`), produce customizable collages (`Collage`) and to flatten 4D or higher-dimensional MRI data into 2D images (`Carpet`).
-These classes together form a easy to use development kit to build even more customized visualizations, which is often needed for cutting-edge neuroscience research.
+`mrivis` provides easy ways to perform non-trivial medical image visualization tasks, such as visual comparison of sptial alignment of neuroimaging data.
+In addition, we provide a base development kit containing the following carefully-deisgned python classes
+ - to traverse through 3D neuroimaging data (`SlicePicker`),
+ - produce customizable collages (`Collage`) and
+ - to flatten 4D or higher-dimensional MRI data into 2D images (`Carpet`).

+These classes together form an easy to use development kit to build even more customized visualizations, which is often needed for cutting-edge neuroscience research.

-It is based on matplotlib [@hunter2007matplotlib], nibabel [@brett2016nibabel] and numpy [@oliphant2007python], and is already serving visualqc [@raamana2018visualqc].
+`mrivis` is dependent on the following libraries: `matplotlib` [@hunter2007matplotlib], `nibabel` [@brett2016nibabel] and `numpy` [@oliphant2007python], and is already serving `visualqc` [@raamana2018visualqc].

+# References

 ## Acknowledgement